-Update: These offers for the American Express® Business Gold Card and American Express® Gold Card have expired.
+Update: This offer for the American Express® Business Gold Card has expired.
 Learn more about the current offers here.

 It seems American Express is really looking to compete for your business.
 Only a month ago, they relaunched the American Express® Gold Card with revamped 4X bonus categories and new perks and now they’ve done the same with the new American Express® Business Gold Card — previously, the Business Gold Rewards Card.